simonebraga/software_engineering_project_2020/RASD.md

 ## INTRODUCTION

 ### Purpose: here we include the goals of the project

+- G1: SafeStreets allows users to send pictures of violations, including their date, time and position.
+- G2:

 ### Scope: here we include an analysis of the world and of the shared phenomena
 ### Definitions, Acronyms, Abbreviations
 ### Revision history